po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

 ### 8. Instructor Demo: Deconstruct Parameters (5 mins)

-* Navigate to the [GitHub Docs](https://docs.github.com/en/rest/reference/gists#list-public-gists) in your browser.
+* Open up `15-Ins_Deconstruct_Parameters/index.html` in the browser to the console.

+  * 🔑 Sometimes we need to filter the response for specific information.

-  * 🔑 Using multiple parameters allows us to customize the response.
+  * 🔑 We are able to filter the response by using multiple parameters.

   * 🔑 We can find these parameters in the API's documentation.